Skip to main content.

 Our test score guidelines are:

-Please do not mail or email any application materials directly to the Admissions office unless instructed to do so.
+Please do not mail or email any materials directly to the Admission Office unless instructed to do so.
 Use your Bard Portal and go to your Application Tab to upload and view submitted materials.

 Submit your application materials to Bard College:

 • As an applicant, you will receive a login and a link to your Bard Portal.
+(Note: It may take 24 to 48 hours for us to confirm receipt of your application, after which you will receive a login and a link to your Bard Portal.)
 That portal gives you access to many tabs, one of which is your Application Tab where you will see your Application Checklist.
 Review your Application Checklist periodically to see if there are missing application materials.
 Upload all materials, including any supplemental materials you wish to share with us, to your Bard Portal.
-To submit documents through your Bard Portal, please upload a Word document, PDF or scanned image file.
+File formats we accept are listed on your Bard portal.

 • Transcripts and recommendations submitted by your counselors and teachers will eventually appear with a green checkmark on your Application Checklist as they are received.
 If your transcripts and recommendations do not appear in your Application Checklist after you've requested them to be sent to Bard, please follow-up with your counselor, teachers and/or your school office.
+Please note that applicants must not upload any recommendation letters themselves as these must remain confidential and should be sent to Bard by the recommenders directly.
 We will also notify you, via email, if there are any missing materials.

 Check your financial aid materials: